Statistic Hays Kansas National

 Hays Racial Demographics & Ethnicity

-Understanding the Hays racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
-In Hays, the racial breakdown indicates 92.5% White, 0.8% Black or African American, 2.3% Asian, 0.3% American Indian and 0.1% Native Hawaiian, with 6.6% of the population identifying as Hispanic or Latino.
-Notably, 92.9% of households reported speaking English only, while 3.5% reported speaking Spanish only.
-Additionally, 3.7% of residents were categorized as foreign-born.
+Recognizing the racial demographics and ethnicity breakdown of Hays is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Hays, the racial breakdown comprises 92.5% White, 0.8% Black or African American, 2.3% Asian, 0.3% American Indian, and 0.1% Native Hawaiian, with 6.6% of the population identifying as Hispanic or Latino.
+92.9% of households reported speaking English only, while 3.5% reported speaking Spanish only.
+Furthermore, 3.7% of residents were categorized as foreign-born.

 Hays Population Density